Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Possible singlet pairing symmetries on the triangular lattice

 In the presence of $C_{6}$ symmetry, the above two $d$-waves, depicted in Fig.~\ref{fig:gapfuncs}(a-b), are associated with two degenerate irreducible representations in the $C_{6}$ point group, so that the topological superconductivity with gap function $\Delta_{d_{x^2 -y^2}}(\bolds{k}) + \i \Delta_{d_{xy}}$ is also possible.
 When $C_{6}$ symmetry is reduced down to $C_{2}$, on the other hand, $\Delta_{s_{x^2 +y^2}}$ and $\Delta_{d_{x^2 -y^2}}$ are no longer irreducible representations, and instead their linear combination $s_{x^2+y^2} -d_{x^2-y^2}$, $\Delta_{s-d}$, with a form factor,

 finds room to emerge, see Fig.~\ref{fig:gapfuncs}(c).
 In the $C_{2}$ point group, $s_{x^2+y^2} -d_{x^2-y^2}$ reads $s_{y2}$, and in this point group $s_{y2}$ and $d_{xy}$ are not degenerate, so that this group does not permit topological superconductivity.
-Still, linear combinations of $\Delta_{d_{xy}}$ and $\Delta_{s-d}$ may be realized, as we have indeed shown in Figs.~\ref{fig:gap_k}, \ref{fig:gap_tp0}, \ref{fig:gap_eps1}, \ref{fig:gap_eps15}.
-Fig.~\ref{fig:gapfuncs}(c-d) shows $\alpha (s_{x^2+y^2} -d_{x^2-y^2})+ \beta d_{xy}$ with $(\alpha, \beta) =$ $(0.2,-1)$ in (c), $(0.5,-1)$ in (d) and $(0.5,+1)$ in (d).
-Panel (c) in Fig.~\ref{fig:gapfuncs} exhibits a momentum-dependence similar to Fig.~\ref{fig:gap_k}(b) on the PFB model at half filling.
+Still, linear combinations of $\Delta_{d_{xy}}$ and $\Delta_{s-d}$ may be realized, as we have indeed shown in Figs.~4(bottom rows), \ref{fig:gap_tp0}, \ref{fig:gap_eps1}, \ref{fig:gap_eps15}.
+Fig.~\ref{fig:gapfuncs}(d-f) shows $\alpha (s_{x^2+y^2} -d_{x^2-y^2})+ \beta d_{xy}$ with $(\alpha, \beta) =$ $(0.2,-1)$ in (d), $(0.5,-1)$ in (e) and $(0.5,+1)$ in (f).
+Panel (d) in Fig.~\ref{fig:gapfuncs} exhibits a momentum-dependence similar to Fig.~4(c) on the PFB model at half filling.
 So this is why we can say the pairing in the PFB model is $s_{x^2+y^2} -d_{x^2-y^2} - d_{xy}$.
 The structure exemplified by panel (e) is evident in most gap functions below $\ave{n_{c_{2}}}$ in the regular band, PFB and iPFB models.
 The gap function in panel (f) is also displayed at $\ave{n}=0.9$ in the iPFB model with $\kappa=1.0$ in Fig.~\ref{fig:gap_eps1}(b).